RoyalSalm0n/RoyalSalm0n/README.md

 - 👋 Hi, I’m Evan Salmon.
-Im currently a 3rd year Computer Science student at Western University in London, ON.
+I'm currently a 3rd year Computer Science student at Western University in London, ON.
 - 👀 I’m interested in cybersecurity, coding, and web development.
 - Im curently working on a portfolio website using HTMX, TailWind CSS and Go and an AI powered billy bass
 - Linkedin: www.linkedin.com/in/evanwsalmon